FREQUENTLY ASKED QUESTIONS

-What information does Hatboro-Horsham School District consider when making recommendations regarding school reopening during the pandemic?
+What information does Hatboro-Horsham School District consider when making recommendations about returning students to more frequent in-person instruction during the pandemic?
+There are several factors that are considered, including public health metrics.
 We monitor public health data that considers both the incidence rate and test positivity rate of covid-19 cases in the county and in our local municipalities.
 We update those metrics and post them on our website weekly.
 Additionally, we continue to follow guidance and take direction from the Pennsylvania Department of Education and Montgomery County Office of Public Health.

 - High School: Available HERE

 Will all students have access to a device?
 Yes, the District has implemented a device distribution plan that ensures all students have access to a device.
 Over 95% of the student devices were distributed in August through the District’s distribution plan.
 Students who have not yet received their device should contact their school’s main office to arrange pickup.

 My student is new to Hatboro-Horsham School District.
 How do I secure a device, access Canvas, and PowerSchool?
 Newly registered students will have their schedules, emails, and technology access set-up once they are entered into our system.
 Devices will then be distributed to families by their buildings very shortly after registration.
 Information will be communicated at the time of registration.

 Is technology support available?
 How do I ask questions if there are tech issues?
 The school district’s technology department is available to provide remote assistance and to chat offline.
 You may submit a ticket for support by following this LINK or you can contact technology support by phone 215-420-5600 or via email: email@example.com